akhawaja2014/Interactive-segmentation-of-Left-Ventricle-in-heart-using-unsupervised-learning-approach/README.md

 ### Index Terms
 K-means, Python, Border Following Algorithm, Left Ventricle, Adaptive Smoothing, Clustering, Hough Transform.

+## How to Implement the Project / Understanding of Code
+In order to help normal users who are not familiar with coding, this tool is created with a very friendly GUI allowing them to perform instance segmentation on image in a very simple way.
+We created this tool using PyQt5 - a free software developed by the British firm Riverbank Computing.
+Here is a screenshot of our application.
+The details of how to use it is mentioned below.

 ## Anatomy of Heart
 The heart is made up of four chambers: two upper chambers known as the left atrium and right atrium and two lower chambers called the left and right ventricles.
 These are shown in following figure.